s7092910/Quartz/tutorials/Controllers.md

     locked and what items match their search in their inventory
 </p>

-This controller is an extension of the existing `Backpack` controller.
-Both the Search and Slot locking features require the child ItemStack controllers to be `XUiC.ItemStack`.
+This controller is an extension of the vanilla `Backpack` controller.
+Both the Search and Slot locking features require the child `ItemStack` controllers to be replaced with `XUiC.ItemStack`.

 ### Using the Backpack Controller